 FIRST AID If in eyes Hold eye open and rinse slowly and gently with water for 15-20 minutes.
-Remove contact lenses, if present, after the first 5 minutes, then continue rinsing.
+Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
 Call a poison control center or doctor for treatment advice.
 If swallowed Call a poison control center or doctor immediately for treatment advice.
 Have person sip a glass of water if able to swallow.
-Do not induce vomiting unless told to do so by a poison control center or doctor.
-Do not give anything to an unconscious person.
+DO NOT induce vomiting unless told to do so by a poison control center or doctor.
+DO NOT give anything by mouth to an unconscious person.
 If on skin Take off contaminated clothing.
 Rinse skin immediately with plenty of water for 15-20 minutes.
 Call a poison control center or doctor for treatment advice.
-Move person to fresh air.
+If inhaled Move person to fresh air.
 If person is not breathing, call 911 or an ambulance, then give artificial respiration, preferably mouth-to-mouth if possible.
 Call a poison control center or doctor for further treatment advice.
 Have the product container or label with you when calling a poison control center or doctor or going for treatment.
-HOTLINE NUMBER For 24-Hour Medical Emergency Assistance (Human or Animal) Or Chemical Emergency Assistance (Spill, Leak, Fire or Accident)
+HOTLINE NUMBER For 24-Hour Medical Emergency Assistance (Human or Animal) Or Chemical Emergency Assistance (Spill, Leak, Fire or Accident) Call 1-800-888-8372

-2.0 PRECAUTIONARY STATEMENTS 2.1 Hazards to Humans and Domestic Animals
+2.0 PRECAUTIONARY STATEMENTS

+2.1 Hazards to Humans and Domestic Animals